 Hornet Spook Light in Missouri

-Devil's Promenade is a famous four-mile gravel road in Hornet, Missouri where spook lights are seen almost nightly.
+Devil's Promenade is a famous 4-mile gravel road in Hornet, Missouri where people observe spook lights almost nightly.
 Often referred to as the Joplin Spook Light, witnesses have reported seeing this phenomenon for more than a century with written mentions extending as far back as 1881, when the popular publication Ozark Spook Light featured an article about it.

 The eerie lights continue until this day.
 Local witnesses have reported an intense orange ball of "fire" that appears to expand from a baseball size to a basketball sized orb.
-The light can move about freely.
-It's described as dancing, swaying and even spinning as it moves along the road often traveling in an east to west direction.
+The light moves about freely.
+Witnesses describe it as dancing, swaying, and even spinning as it moves along the road, often traveling in an east to west direction.
 The orb has also been seen hovering above treetops and performing high-speed maneuvers.
 Locals claim the best viewing time is between 10 pm and midnight.

-- One group attempted to explain the lights by claiming the orbs were car headlights from vehicles on an adjacent mountain; however, the lights existed long before vehicles.
+- One group attempted to explain the lights by claiming the orbs were car headlights from vehicles on an adjacent mountain; however, the lights existed long before there were vehicles.

 - The most plausible but unproved theory is an atmospheric electrical discharge from the shifting of tectonic plates along the New Madrid fault line.